Scott Donnelly

-Scott Paul Donnelly (born 25 December 1987) is an English footballer who plays as a midfielder for Hayes & Yeading United.
+Scott Paul Donnelly (born 25 December 1987) is an English former footballer who last managed Northwood.
+Donnelly previously coached at Rayners Lane.

 Career

 Born in Hammersmith, Greater London, Donnelly had a promising start to his career, making his first league appearance for Queens Park Rangers at the age of 16 in October 2004 during a 2–1 defeat to Preston North End.
 A series of injuries set him back though and, despite signing a professional contract in 2006, he was released in January 2007.

 Donnelly then played for non-League side Wealdstone and scored on his debut.
 In July 2007, had a successful trial and joined Aldershot Town.
 He was later handed a contract to keep him at the club until the end of the 2008–09 season, and scored the equaliser in a 1–1 draw with Exeter City that handed them promotion to the Football League.
 Donnelly also scored the Aldershot winner with a free kick in the team's first league game this season against Accrington Stanley, making him the first player to score for Aldershot in their second spell as a Football League club.

 On 1 February 2010, it was reported that Donnelly was set to join Wycombe Wanderers on loan with a view to a permanent move.

 On 23 June 2010, Donnelly agreed a move to Swansea City, penning a three-year deal with the EFL Championship outfit.

 He made one appearance as an 81st-minute substitute during a 3–0 victory over Crystal Palace.

 On 30 December 2010, Donnelly agreed a loan move to Wycombe Wanderers, the club he was linked with during the summer.
 His loan spell lasts until the end of the 2010–11 season.
 On 13 June 2011, it was announced that Donnelly would return on loan to Wycombe until the end of the 2011–12 season.
 He went on trial with Bradford City, featuring in their tour of Ireland 4–0 win against Wexford Youths.